 2. Connect your USB Optical Drive to a spare USB port on your Innuos server.

-3. Go to Sense > Server > Disc Ripper.
+3. Go to Sense > System > Disc Ripper.

 This will bring you to the main Disc Ripper page which will be temporarily set to Assisted Mode so that you can set up setup the optical drive.